SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 53. Mount Davidson

 Want to climb the highest peak in San Francisco?
-Many think it's at Twin Peaks, but Mount Davidson is just a few feet higher.
+Many think it's at Twin Peaks, but Mount Davidson is actually just a few feet taller.

 This place is famous for its large concrete cross at its summit.
 It also has some great hiking trails and is the perfect place to escape the chaos of the city for a few hours.